birdbrainswagtrain/stirling/readme.md

 - simple function calls (no method invocation or generics)

 ### Not Yet Implemented
-- i128 / u128 do not work -- cranelift supports them in theory but there seem to be a lot of holes in the code generator
 - Patterns, match guards, if-let, etc
 - Anything related to namespaces / modules / name resolution is probably severely busted.